 Because the upper limit of the limit of the 95% CI now crosses the pre-specified inferiority threshold (2.675), they would have had to conclude that they had failed to demonstrate noninferiority.
 Comment: This demonstrates that potential disadvantage of using a relative measure for noninferiority!
 The risk difference here is 0.009587, which is less than the risk difference in the original question stem (0.001918) - they were able to demonstrate non-inferiority with the original question stem, but now, with an even smaller absolute difference between the groups, they somehow can no longer demonstrate non-inferiority!

-d.
+e.
 Explain in words the meaning of the P-value of 0.006 reported in the results section.
 [Extra credit +2]

 If the true hazard ratio were 2.675, the probability of observing a hazard ratio of only 1.28 or lower would be only 0.006.
 The P-value is calculated assuming the hypothesis that you are trying to refute; in this case (because this is designed as a non-inferiority study, with prespecified design as noted in the methods section), it's that the hazard ratio is 2.675, rather than the usual null hypothesis, which is that the HR is 1.